efacilitation/commonjs-require/README.md

 ## Usage

-Add the `commonjs-require.js` as script src tag to your project.
-Alternatively you could prepend the `commonjs-require.js` content to a file.
-Now you can register modules with `require.register(name, function(exports, require, module){})`.
+Add the `commonjs-require.js` as script src to your site.
+Now you can register modules with `require.register(name, fn)`.

 ### Example